lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

 management is becoming less abke to *dirext* and more able to *prevent* - old saw of government having engine of lawnmower and brakes of rolls royce leadership - saying its ok (sniper and injured enemy) impact of remote workinng

-MOOP
-sunlight

-with rmeote working either everyone is told about everything

-or there is total loss of cohesion - either write it all down and lose political power or

 coders are the new managers
 ---------------------------